axelarnetwork/axelar-cgp-sui/.changeset/rich-eggs-smash.md

 '@axelar-network/axelar-cgp-sui': patch
 ---

-chore: use channel to figure out source address for its
+feat: use channel to figure out source address for its